 This zone includes areas within 50 feet of the

 lakeshore facility, an occupied watercraft or area where people are swimming or diving.

-Are boats restricted from parts of the lakes?
+Are boats restricted from parts of the reservoirs?

-All watercraft are prohibited from operating within the restricted zones above and below each lake’s dam.
+All watercraft are prohibited from operating within the restricted zones above and below each reservoir’s dam.

-These and other restricted parts of the lakes are clearly marked with buoys and/or signs.
+These and other restricted parts of the reservoirs are clearly marked with buoys and/or signs.
 For an example of

-What do I do if I am involved in a watercraft accident on one of the lakes?
+What do I do if I am involved in a watercraft accident on one of the reservoirs?